Bonjour! Voici, le guide ultime du Champagne, the best tips for a lovely weekend in the Champagne region in France.

 Champagne Vineyard Tours - Embark on a trip through time with My Vintage Tour Company to discover Champagne’s most beautiful roads and vineyards with a Fench vintage cars.
 Might be a bit touristy but also a nice off the road experience.
 You can also hire electric bikes.
 Other tours are A La Francaise Champagne, ABC Champagne Tours or the L'Imperiale de Marie-Antoinette.

 What to do on Sundays in the Champagne region?
 On Sundays, many (smaller) champagne houses and restaurants are closed.
 Do you wtill want to do something before getting in the car driving back to the Netherlands?
 In Epernay, there are still champagne houses that are open.
-Champagne house Henri Giraud in Ay also offers guided tours on Sunday mornings (Do make a reservations).
+Champagne house Henri Giraud in Ay also offers guided tours on Sunday mornings (do make a reservation).
 The museum Museum Pressoria - Voyage sensoriel au coeur du Champagne is open.
 You can also have lunch at restaurant Avarum in Ay or restaurant Excelsoir in Reims.
 The Perchinger bar is also open on Sundays.

 The Côte des Blancs in the Champagne region - The Côte des Blancs is a famous wine region in the Champagne, where almost only Champagne is made from the Chardonnay grape.
 These champagnes have freshness, elegance and mineral characteristics, which is due to the chalky soils.
 Among others, we visited the grand cru villages of Le Mesnil-sur-Oger and Cramant.